9/11 museum to retool its research rules after criticism

 “We’ve learned from our experience,” he said.

-Archives and museums vary in what they ask of researchers, but experts say the 9/11 museum’s rules seemed unusually onerous.
+Archives, museums and their donors vary in what they ask of researchers, but experts say the 9/11 museum’s rules seemed unusually onerous.

 “I’ve never seen anything quite like that,” said Stephanie Brown, who teaches museum studies at Johns Hopkins University and has been a museum director, curator and archivist.
 She said the policy could prompt scholars to look elsewhere for material: “It just feels very micro-managing.”

-Indeed, at least two researchers have balked at the rules while seeking interviews in the last few years, said Chanin, who said the museum agreed to the interviews anyway and began reconsidering the policy after the latest scholarly objection came this summer.
+Indeed, at least two researchers have balked at the rules in the last few years, said Chanin, who said the museum agreed to the interviews anyway and began reconsidering the policy after the latest scholarly objection came this summer.

+Williams College sociology professor Christina Simko inquired in July about interviewing staffers for a project on terrorism-related museums.
+She says she was willing to share an eventual draft for feedback but wouldn’t give the museum the authority essentially to edit her work.

+“I was especially surprised that an institution of national memory would maintain that, because freedom of speech is a core democratic value,” said Simko, who said she’s pleased the museum quickly reconsidered.

 “We don’t think there should be any restrictions on what people publish,” filmmaker Steven Rosenbaum said in an interview.